 One last final tip is to take the sunset pictures RAW.
-It will give you much more freedom, and make the editing process a lot easier, later on.
+Later on, it will give you much more freedom and make the editing process a lot easier.

 With the intense colors and dramatic scenery, sunset images are imposing when it comes to editing, but at the same time, they give you plenty of room to show off your editing skills.
 No other type of photo will change so significantly with such small adjustments.